skmin-lab/unixmd/docs/source/workflow.rst

 - MOVIE.xyz

-This file contains positions and velocities at each time step.
+This file contains positions and velocities at each MD step (a trajectory).
-For the ease of visualization, those information are written successively in the extended XYZ format.
+For the ease of visualization, those snapshots are written chronically in the extended XYZ format.

 .. code-block:: bash